-Table I summarizes the properties of the flow exporters employed in this research.
-The third column indicates if the exporter requires a collector (if so, does the tool provide it in the package) or it directly exports the flow information in a human readable format.
-In this column of the table, "included" means a collector is included in the package, however can be replaced with another one if wanted.
+Table I summarizes the properties of the flow exporters employed in this paper.
+The fifth column indicates if the exporter requires a collector (if so, does the tool provide it in the package) or it directly exports the flow information in a human readable format.
+In this column of the table, "included" means a collector is included in the package, but can be replaced with another one if wanted.
 On the other hand, "embedded" means a collector is embedded in the exporter and no external collector can be used.
 The seventh column shows if the tool supports specific categories of features.
-These categories are defined based on the features that are frequently used in the literature [12][5][15][38].
-Time category refers to the features indicating start-time, end-time and duration of the flow.
+These categories are defined based on the features that are frequently used in the literature [5], [13], [16], [39].
+Time category refers to the features indicating start time, end time, and duration of the flow.
 Time-based category is important when flow aggregation or window-based analysis is employed.
-Inter-arrival category refers to the statistics calculated over a flow such as the average inter-arrival time which represents the average number of milliseconds between consecutive packets of a flow.
-Packets&Bytes category refers to the features computed based on the number of packets which form the flow and their size (in byte) such as the average number of bytes per packet.
+Interarrival category refers to the statistics calculated over a flow, such as the average interarrival time, which represents the average number of milliseconds between consecutive packets of a flow.
+Packets&Bytes category refers to the features computed based on the number of packets that form the flow and their size (in byte) such as the average number of bytes per packet.
 Flags category refers to any feature related to the packet header flags such as the TCP SYN flag.